 if the concerns are about a professional

 what you should report, after reporting, and recording information.

 This Safeguarding Adults Level 1 course is designed for all staff working in health care settings.

-This course was designed with safeguarding specialist in health sector, CSTF Verified and meets the outcomes for this framework.
+This course was designed with safeguarding specialist in health sector and meets the outcomes for this framework.